 crossed the east coast in the moonlight of the early

 morning to attack Norwich for about an hour.
 Flares lit

 up the sky and incendiaries and high explosives were

 dropped which started several big fires.

 Four wards of the Norfolk and Norwich Hospital, the main operating theatre, the Leicester Nurses' Home, as well as two smaller residences occupied by the staff, formed one of the major conflagrations, whilst not far off the large stores of Bonds of All Saints Green and Ber St, together with the Thatched Assembly Rooms (right) suffering a similar fate.

-the Cathedral, around which no less than 850 incendiaries
+which no less than 850 incendiaries were showered, but

-including the Audit Chamber and one of the Grammar School
+gutted however, including the Audit Chamber and one of

 Archaeologically, Norwich lost more in this than in any previous raid.
 Ecclesiastical buildings which suffered were the church of St Michael at Thorn in Ber Street, and of St Paul's, both of which were burned out.